toddledev/documentation/docs/09-components/01-overview/index.md

 - Respond to user interactions
 - Communicate with other components
 - Encapsulate logic
-- Implement complex functionality in isolation
+- Implement functionality in isolation
 - Maintain their own internal state

-Each component has its own structure, data model, and behavior, making them highly reusable across your project.
-This encapsulation of both UI and logic creates building blocks that can be combined to create increasingly complex applications.
+Each component has its own structure, data model, and behavior.
+This makes components neatly reusable across your project.
+The encapsulation of both UI and logic creates building blocks that can be combined to create increasingly sophisticated applications.

 ::: info
-Components combine HTML structure, CSS styling, and JavaScript behavior into reusable parts.
+Components combine HTML structure, CSS styles, and interactive JavaScript behavior into reusable parts.
 :::

 ::: dev
-The way components work in Nordcraft is very similar to popular JS frameworks like React or Vue.
+Nordcraft components work in very similar ways to other JavaScript frameworks like React, Vue, and Svelte.
 :::

-# Benefits of using components
+## Benefits of using components

 Breaking your application into components provides several advantages:

 - **Reusability**: Build functionality once and use it many times
-- **Maintainability**: Changes to a component apply everywhere it's used
+- **Maintainability**: Changes to a component apply everywhere it is used
 - **Organization**: Divide complex applications into manageable pieces
-- **Consistency**: Ensure UI elements look and behave the same throughout your application
+- **Consistency**: Ensure UI elements look and behave the same way throughout your application
 - **Collaboration**: Different team members can work on different components simultaneously
 - **Testing**: Components can be tested in isolation

 ::: tip
-A well-designed component library can accelerate development and ensure scalability and maintainability as projects grow through component reuse.
+A well-designed component library can accelerate development and ensure scalability and maintainability as projects grow.
 :::

-# Component structure and anatomy
+## Component structure and anatomy

 A component in Nordcraft can consist of: